mineralcloud/mineralcloud.github.io/_includes/software/express/express.md

 ## Installation

 The express project contains more than one packages, but thanks to Julia’s builtin package manager, users do not have to worry about downloading them manually.
-A required package is Express.jl ([https://github.com/MineralsCloud/Express.jl](https://github.com/MineralsCloud/Express.jl)), and users can install one or many plugins to work with their software.
+A required package is Express.jl ([https://github.com/MineralsCloud/Express.jl](https://github.com/MineralsCloud/Express.jl){:target="_blank"}), and users can install one or many plugins to work with their software.

-We provide a more detailed documentation on our website for troubleshoot- ing.
-And please submit an issue on our GitHub repository ([https://github.com/MineralsCloud/Express.jl/issues/new/choose](https://github.com/MineralsCloud/Express.jl/issues/new/choose)) if you have anything unclear or unsolvable.
+We provide a more detailed documentation on our website for troubleshooting.
+And please submit an issue on our GitHub repository ([https://github.com/MineralsCloud/Express.jl/issues/new/choose](https://github.com/MineralsCloud/Express.jl/issues/new/choose){:target="_blank"}) if you have anything unclear or unsolvable.

 ## Cite us

-Please cite the following work: [link](#)
+Please cite the following work: [link](#){:target="_blank"}

 # **Available workflows**